aagontuk/cheatsheets/AVR_assembly_programming.md

 SREG		| I | T | H | S | V | N | Z | C |
 			---------------------------------
 ```
 `C` = Carry Flag, This flag is set whenever there is a carry out from the D7 bit after an arithmetic operation(Addition, subtraction, increment, decrement etc).
-This flag bit is affected after an 8 bit addition or substruction.
+This flag bit is affected after an 8 bit addition or subtraction.

 `Z` = Zero Flag, This flag is affected after an arithmetic or logic operation.
 If the result is zero than `Z = 1`, else `Z = 0`.